Home

 Thoughts from a sit by a tide pool

-Maybe old Feynman was right.
+Maybe old Feynman was on to something.
 Maybe if we’re not getting it wrong we’re not doing it right.
-Stumbling toward the truth;A tiny candle shining into the darkness of the unknown;Incomplete, inaccurate, misidentification;The cutting edge of ignorance Even ideas we are most sure of; the door of uncertainty left open just a crackA crack to let…
+Stumbling toward the truth;A tiny candle shining into the darkness of the unknown;Incomplete, inaccurate, misidentification;The cutting edge of ignorance Even ideas we are most sure of; the door of uncertainty left open just a crackA crack…

 Tall Masts, Fine Humans